Development Workflow

 2. Verify reStructuredText syntax - check for formatting errors

-3. Test locally: nox -s docs
+3. Test locally: pixi run docs-build

 4. Check for broken links in documentation